-Anxiety is frequently a fairly long-term pattern in people I see, and it ranges from mild to severe.
+Anxiety is often a fairly long-term pattern, and can range from mild to severe.
 It might have gone away for several years, only to re-appear at a point in life when you are vulnerable, such as in the year or so following pregnancy and childbirth.
 On the whole though, I expect to have to treat for two to three months, on a weekly basis.
 An exception would be the fear of flying example above, where if you have got as far as already booking a trip, then a few treatments beforehand might suffice to give you a holiday, as opposed to an ordeal.

 When you are stressed, it may also be helpful to stop and take stock.
 There are six simple steps we can take, which have been found to make us happier, and some of these are helpful for anxiety too:

 2) Be Active Physical activity has a positive impact on stress, depression and anxiety.
 Take up some exercise: walk to the station, take a lunchtime stroll, join a dance class etc.

 4) Continue Learning Learn to speak a foreign language, play a musical instrument, or master a new hobby.

 5) Give Look out for opportunities to give something to your fellow humans: you could express appreciation, do someone a favour, or even just give a smile.